mkouhpayeh/DGGruppe/README.md

 4. Write more complex tests to check all possible conditions of Get and Post, run stress test

-5. We need to have a rererve method to manage the time duration of making appointment
+5. We need to have a reserve method to manage the time duration of making appointment.
+We have to check duplicate or overlapped appointments